Adventure-Terraria-Server-Project/HouseRegions-Plugin/tshock/House Regions/ReadMe.txt

   Can define houses without a maximum limit or size restrictions.

 houseregions_housingmaster
+  Can display a list of all house owners.
 Can change settings of any house, either owned or not owned. houseregions_cfg
   Can reload the configuration file.

 Changelog
 ---------------------------------------------------------------------------------
-Version 1.1.0 [09/07/2013]
+Version 1.1.0 [09/11/2013]
+  -Added /house summary to list all current house owners and the amount of owned house regions.
   -Fixed /house resize not working for house masters on unowned houses.
   -Fixed a bug causing command help to not work for sub-commands of /house.
   -Fixed some typos.